RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/15-EZR.md

 <sup>47</sup> The children of Giddel, the children of Gahar, the children of Reaiah,
 <sup>48</sup> The children of Rezin, the children of Nekoda, the children of Gazzam,
 <sup>49</sup> The children of Uzza, the children of Paseah, the children of Besai,
-<sup>50</sup> The children of Asnah, the children of Mehunim, the children of Nephusim ,
+<sup>50</sup> The children of Asnah, the children of Mehunim, the children of Nephusim,
 <sup>51</sup> The children of Bakbuk, the children of Hakupha, the children of Harhur,
 <sup>52</sup> The children of Bazluth, the children of Mehida, the children of Harsha,
 <sup>53</sup> The children of Barkos, the children of Sisera, the children of Thamah,